hbashton/spotify-ripper/README.rst

       -c, --cbr             CBR encoding instead of VBR [Default=VBR] -d DIRECTORY, --directory DIRECTORY
-                            Base directory where ripped MP3s are saved [Default=cwd] --flac                Rip songs to lossless FLAC encoding instead of MP3 -f, --flat            Save all songs to a single directory instead of organizing by album/artist/song -F, --flat-with-index
+                            Base directory where ripped MP3s are saved [Default=cwd] --flac                Rip songs to lossless FLAC codec instead of MP3 -f, --flat            Save all songs to a single directory instead of organizing by album/artist/song -F, --flat-with-index
                             Similar to --flat [-f] but includes the playlist index at the start of the song file